-Unlike Zinger and Deloitte, the Aon Hewitt employee engagement model brings business outcomes into the equation.
+The Aon Hewitt employee engagement model brings business outcomes into the equation.
 It recognizes that employee engagement directly affects metrics across the organization—from customer satisfaction to profits and beyond.
 The research makes this connection very clear, but it’s still too easy to get lost in the weeds of engagement initiatives and forget the big picture.

 The Aon Hewitt model connects the dots between business targets and engagement drivers by adding a middleman: engagement outcomes.
 These are essentially goalposts to help leaders gauge the level of engagement.